 Make sure you get the most out of your executive-level interviews.
 Below, we have detailed a few key things to consider keep in mind during the interview process.

-- Have more than one person interviewing the candidate if possible
+- Have multiple facilitators leading the interview if possible

-- Leave time at the end for the candidate to ask questions of you, the role, and the organization
+- Leave enough time at the close of the interview for the candidate to ask questions of you, the role, and the organization